-Any high school student may enroll in courses creditable toward both a high school diploma and a career certificate or an associate or baccalaureate degree.
-Private high school students must satisfy any course prerequisites and meets the following requirements:
+Public, private, and home educated high school students may enroll in courses creditable toward both a high school diploma and a career certificate or an associate or baccalaureate degree provided the following eligibility criteria are met.

-- Students must hold a 3.0 unweighted GPA for college credit courses or a 2.0 unweighted GPA for career certificate courses;
+- Hold a 3.0 unweighted GPA for college credit courses or a 2.0 unweighted GPA for career certificate courses;

 Tuition and Fees